-“With the understanding that Brian Gavin specializes in hearts and arrows ideal cut diamonds, I’d like to know whether hearts and arrows diamonds are worth the premium.
+“With the understanding that Brian Gavin specializes in hearts and arrows ideal cut diamonds, I’d like to know whether a hearts and arrows diamond is worth the premium.
 I’ve read a lot of articles that suggest that hearts and arrows diamonds offer the highest volume of light return and the best sparkle factor, but how does that compare with the light performance of an ideal cut diamond which does not exhibit a crisp and complete pattern of hearts and arrows?
 A description of hearts and arrows quality that I’ve seen referenced again and again on your blog.
-I guess what I’m asking is whether there is an appreciable difference in light return and sparkle, or am I merely paying a premium for a hearts pattern that is only apparent through a scope.”
+I guess what I’m asking is whether there is a benefit with hearts and arrows diamonds when it comes to light return and sparkle, or am I merely paying a premium for a hearts pattern that is only apparent through a scope.”

 The Superior Sparkle of Hearts & Arrows Diamonds: